RayAdrian/DiscordQueueBot/README.md

 ### V2.0
 The new and improved Version 2.0, code-wise and UX-wise. \
 The whole code was refactored so that there is structure.
-Every function is now it's appropriate file and folder \\
+Every function is now in it's appropriate file and folder \
 Changes:
 - The code now uses Typescript
 - Lineups are now stored in a database (MongoDB).
 Previously the lineups are erased once the heroku/gcloud instance decides to restart.